-SECTION 5.
+SECTION 6.
 ABATEMENT TIMING

-The timing of when you apply for an RTA and when you execute a RTA Lease are very critical and can greatly influence the value of your tax abatement.
+The timing of when the Applicant applies for an RTA and when the entity executes an RTA Lease are very critical and can greatly influence the value of the tax abatement.
 The following is an outline of key timing considerations:

-- The bond ordinance must be approved by City Council before the project receives building permit approval. - The transaction documents must be executed no later than three years after the Council approves the Bond Ordinance, unless it is a phased project.
-Phased timing should be identified at the MR Application stage. - Projects must be under construction or complete before the City will execute the transaction documents. - While meeting the above parameters, the Property Owner can choose what day they wish to execute the transaction documents, however, the Property Owner must give the City a 45-day notice to prepare the documentation.
+- The ADC must make a recommendation to City Council before the project submits for building permit approval.
+Grading and drainage work may occur prior to ADC hearing.
+Demolition of viable structures may not occur prior to MRA evaluation of the property for viability of the building in compliance with Evaluation Criteria A(2).
+Any building permit application, pre-construction activities, developer, or architectural/engineering costs incurred by the developer prior to final City Council approval of the RTA are at the sole risk of the developer. - The transaction documents must be executed no later than three years after the Council approves the RTA Resolution, unless it is a phased project.
+Phased timing should be identified at the MR Application stage. - Projects must be under construction or complete before the City will execute the transaction documents, at the MRA's sole discretion. - While meeting the above parameters, the Property Owner can choose what day they wish to execute the transaction documents, however, the Property Owner must give the City a 45-day notice to prepare the documentation.